Last updated on March 11th, 2022

 The first-choice penalty kickers are usually strikers or midfielders.
 These players usually have a better shooting ability compared to goalkeepers.

-If the penalty kicker is good enough, they can trick the opposing goalkeeper to dive towards the wrong way.
+If the penalty kicker is good enough, they can trick the opposing goalkeeper to dive the wrong way.

 This is because a goalkeeper rarely uses their feet in a game.
 The main times they do so will be: